 - Bring the chicken back to the skillet.

-- Place the skillet in the oven and bake for about 20 minutes or until the chicken gets an internal temperature of 165ºF.
+- Place the skillet in the oven and bake for about 20 minutes or until the chicken reaches an internal temperature of 165ºF.

 - Remove from the oven and before serving top with black olives and feta cheese.
 Enjoy!